Track 3 - April 5 – 7, 2016

-Track 2 explores the technology and tools needed to connect data, applications, people, processes, and partners to ensure available, reliable, and actionable information for scientific decision making.
-Case studies will be presented that address how life science organizations address common problems in harnessing data including analytics, methods and standards, using open source, using in-house vs customized commercial platforms, transparency, efficiency, security, and cost-effective solutions.
+Track 3 explores the technology and tools that are used to connect data, applications, people, processes, and partners to ensure available, reliable, and actionable information for scientific decision making.
+Case studies will be presented that address how life science organizations address common problems in utilizing data including analytics, methods and standards, using open source, semantic technology, using in-house vs. customized commercial platforms, transparency, efficiency, security, and cost-effective solutions.

 Download Brochure | Workshops

 12:30 – 4:00 pm Recommended Afternoon Pre-Conference Workshops*